quicwg/ops-drafts/draft-ietf-quic-applicability.md

 any clients are behind a NAT or could be.
 A non-zero-length connection ID is also strongly recommended when migration is supported.

-Currently QUIC only supports the use of a single network path at a time, which enables failover use cases.
+The base specification of QUIC version 1 only supports the use of a single network path at a time, which enables failover use cases.
 Path validation is required so that endpoints validate paths before use to avoid address spoofing attacks.
 Path validation takes at least one RTT and congestion control will also be reset after path